 Visit our image gallery.

-We sang in St Peter’s (The Vatican) on Monday, 30th May at 17.00.
+We sang in St Peter’s (The Vatican) on Monday, 30th May.
 This was obviously the highpoint of our tour, and followed our tradition of performing in Europe’s most iconic and prestigious venues.
 Previously, we have sung in Notre Dame in Paris, the Royal Palace in Hungary, Prague Castle, the Cathedral in Santiago da Compostela, Chartres Cathedral and the cathedral in Lisbon, to name just six.

-We sang in Cattedrale di Sant’Agapito in the ancient city of Palestrina on Wednesday 1st June at 19.00.
+We sang in Cattedrale di Sant’Agapito in the ancient city of Palestrina on Wednesday 1st June.
 The father of Renaissance music, Giovanni Pierluigi da Palestrina, was born here, so our visit is to pay homage to the man on whom our choir is based.
 We will sing several motets by him and visit the house in which he was born and brought up.

-We sang in a Holy Communion Service at All Saints Anglican Church, Via del Babuino, 153, 00187 Rome on Thursday 2nd June at 19.00.
+We sang in a Holy Communion Service at All Saints Anglican Church, Via del Babuino, 153, 00187 Rome on Thursday 2nd June.

 Some further information about the history of these churches: